Browse by Medical Category

 Call to refer a patient or request an appointment:

-All candidates for RFA must:
+All candidates for lung ablation should:

 For patients for whom a chest X-ray or CT scan identifies an abnormality, a diagnosis of lung cancer is usually confirmed via one of three methods:

 To determine the extent of tumor, we perform a complete assessment called staging.
 Patients with lung cancer are first seen at the Multidisciplinary Thoracic Oncology Clinic and are evaluated by thoracic surgeons, oncologists and radiation therapists.
 A treatment plan is developed that might include surgery, radiation, chemotherapy and/or lung ablation.

 Clinical studies have demonstrated that lung ablation can be an effective treatment for local control of early-stage lung cancer or limited metastatic disease to the lung.
 Patients with pain from spread of tumor to chest wall may also benefit.
 Lung ablation is typically conducted under conscious sedation or general anesthesia in our radiology suite.
 A patient who is deemed a good candidate by a consulting team of physicians to undergo lung ablation meets with a thoracic radiologist and an interventional radiology nurse to discuss the procedure, possible complications and plan for follow-up.

 After the procedure, patients are admitted overnight for monitoring and usually go home the next day.
 Most patients return quickly to normal activities.

 At Mass General, we're committed to following lung ablation patients closely to gauge their long-term health.
 We perform follow-up imaging studies at scheduled intervals between one and 24 months.
 If patients cannot travel to Mass General, the studies can be obtained closer to their home and sent to Mass General for review.

 For questions about lung ablation or to schedule an appointment, please call